 Witness Post: SW Fairmount Blvd

 The house at 2830 SW Fairmount Boulevard in Portland, Oregon, was the first home built on what was known as “Mount Adams Park No. 2.”
 As I came to find out, the history of the southwest neighborhood around Gale Avenue and Fairmount Boulevard is an interesting one to explore for context and content.
-The neighbors (and residents) and the best part.
+The neighbors (and residents) are the best part.

 Talbot Mountain